How to Care for Coneflower Plants

 Echinacea plants are deer-resistant, which means they can find a lasting home in about any location in the country.
 Echinaceas are tolerant of a wide variety of soil conditions and are highly drought-tolerant once established.
 Coneflowers are a north American native plant that was seen on the prairies by the early settlers.
 Add these fuss-free jewels to your garden and watch the butterflies flock to your garden.

-The most recognizable color of coneflower is purple, although some of our favorites are the more rich reds and oranges, such as the Sombrero Sangrita that has deep red flowers unlike any other color in the garden.
+The most recognizable color of coneflower is purple, although some of our favorites are the more rich reds and oranges, such as the Echinacea 'Cheyenne Spirit' that has flowers unlike any other color in the garden.

 Coneflowers thrive in areas of your garden that receive full sun.
 While they can tolerate a number of light conditions, plant in full sun for optimal blooms.